 If you opt for artificial and have the vertical space, use a protective tree bag and store it all in one piece, lights included.
-If not, wrap and label each part and store them in a bin.
+Another option is wrapping and and labeling each part, then storing it in a bin.

 [ the ] GIFT SUPPLIES:

-Designate a closet or space in your home for *every* gifting need.
-Instead of categorizing by item, categorize by occasion.
+If you have a spare closet, transform it into a gifting station for *every* gifting need, categorized by occasion.
 This allows you to grab what you need and only what you need at any given time.

 [ the ] EVERYTHING ELSE:

-Items like stockings, pillows, tablecloths, and tree skirts can either be stored in stackable plastic bins or if you don’t have the room, vacuum-sealed bags.
-The containers can be labeled in two different ways: by room or by item.
-If you tend to keep it routine, labeling by room will help in the unpacking process.
+Items like stockings, pillows, tablecloths, and tree skirts can either be stored in stackable plastic bins or vacuum-sealed bags.
+Categorize (and label) by room or item.
+If you tend to keep to a routine, labeling by room will help in the unpacking process.